Glaucoma

 Open-angle glaucoma

-• Gradually, patchy blind spots in your side vision.
-Side vision also is known as peripheral vision
+- Gradually, patchy blind spots in your side vision.
+Side vision also is called peripheral vision.

 Acute angle-closure glaucoma